MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/reset-certificate-generation-key-sharepoint-workflow-manager.md

 # Reset Certificate Generation Key for SharePoint Workflow Manager

-The SharePoint Workflow Manager (SPWFM) Certificate Generation Key is similar to the SharePoint farm passphrase in that you need it to join a SPWFM farm.
+The SharePoint Workflow Manager (SPWFM) Certificate Generation Key is similar to the SharePoint farm passphrase in that you need it to join an SPWFM farm.
 When joining an existing SPWFM farm, for example during an upgrade or migration, the workflow configuration wizard prompts you for it.

-If you did not document this key when first configuring the workflow farm, and do not know what it is, you should reset it before you leave the workflow farm.
+If you didn't document this key when first configuring the workflow farm, and don't know what it is, you should reset it before you leave the workflow farm.

 > [!Important]
 > Resetting the Certificate Generation Key will also result in new Workflow and Service Bus certificates being generated.
 You will need to take extra steps to make sure the SharePoint servers trust these new certificates.
 Failure to do so will result in all 2013-platform workflows failing.

 ## Reset the Key

-You can use the following PowerShell script to reset the key, but you must run it on a SPWFM server still joined to the workflow farm.
+You can use the following PowerShell script to reset the key, but you must run it on an SPWFM server still joined to the workflow farm.
 If you have multiple nodes / hosts in the workflow farm, it’s recommended that you simplify the process by having the other nodes leave the farm, with only one remaining.

  ```
  # Just provide the new certificate key here, for example P@ssWord1